top of page

 At least when something is on the Y3 unknown path, we can still use our belief-updating process to inform and update that belief.
 Also, as in the case of the Y2 risk path, we knew something was possible and the probability that it may or may not happen.
 However, in a state of ignorance, as found on the Y4 path, we do not even know that a belief should be updated or considered a risk.
 "It seemed like a good idea at the time" is often an expression of regret for not updating a belief to better impact an outcome.

-The next graphic describes the "The Big Block's" four Y outcome types.
+As introduced in the "Don't Be a Blockhead / Unity" section, the graphic described "The Big Block's" four Y outcome types.
 We describe those 4 paths along 2 time-based dimensions:

 As a reminder, those four Y outcome types are: